 Most of us have a hedge in our garden to provide privacy and security.
 During the summer months these grow and lose their formation so they need trimming back at least twice a year to keep them under control and promote even growth.
-An electric hedge trimmer makes easy work and saves hours over a pair of manual shears if you've got a large area to cut.
+A hedge trimmer makes easy work and saves hours over a pair of manual shears if you've got a large area to cut.
 The Tesco range covers electric hedge trimmers as well as battery-operated and petrol trimmers.
 Below are a few tips to help you choose the right hedge trimmer for your garden.

 Power: mains, battery or petrol

 A hedge trimmer can be powered in three ways: mains electricity, rechargeable battery or petrol.
 They all have their advantages and disadvantages, so decide which is best for you.

 Electrical hedge trimmers: these provide a clean lightweight option with the convenience of immediate and continual use.
 However you may be restricted by cord length - not ideal if the hedge is a long way from your power source and having a cord can be obtrusive and dangerous.

 Petrol hedge trimmers : can be used anywhere, there's no cord so they're safer.
 Just top them up with petrol and away you go - no charging necessary.
 These models do tend to be heavier and noisier so care must be taken.